couchbase/couchbase-elasticsearch-connector/README-SERVICE.md

 ## Installation

-Starting August 31st, Connector Service distributions will be available from the [Releases](https://github.com/couchbaselabs/elasticsearch-transport-couchbase/releases) page.
+Connector Service distributions are available from the [Releases](https://github.com/couchbaselabs/elasticsearch-transport-couchbase/releases) page.
 Download the latest `couchbase-elasticsearch-connector-<version>.zip`.
 (Ignore the `elasticsearch-transport-couchbase` files; those are for the plugin flavor.)

 Unzip the archive.
 These instructions refer to the unzipped directory as `$CBES_HOME`.